vita-epfl/Stable-Video-Infinity/docs/FAQ.md

 2. **Text CFG**: This is very important for text following (Wan I2V has this issue as well).
 If you notice ghosting artifacts or poor text following, increase the CFG value.
 For example: `--cfg_scale_text=7`.
 We typically find that if the test data style differs significantly from the training data, it's necessary to increase the CFG.

 3. **Text Prompt**: Providing an appropriate prompt is crucial for motion generation, especially for scene transitions.
 For more details, please refer to Issue #6.
-Additionally, regarding prompt language style, the training dataset's prompts tend to follow a more AI-like (GPT-style) format (人机 in Chinese), which actually simplifies prompt creation—simply providing a longer LLM-generated string can yield good results.
-This may be a productivity advantage worth leveraging HAHAHA.
+Additionally, regarding prompt language style, the training dataset's prompts tend to follow a more AI-like (GPT-style) format, which actually simplifies prompt creation—simply providing a longer LLM-generated string can yield good results.
+This may be a productivity advantage worth leveraging!

 ## Q4: Did you consider building upon the Self-Forcing series of works?

 Initially, we did want to build upon Self-Forcing, but several critical issues led us to abandon this approach:

+1. **Different objectives**: The Self-Forcing series is better suited for scenarios prioritizing real-time interaction (e.g., gaming), where visual quality does not need to reach cinematic standards.
+In contrast, our work focuses on story content creation, requiring higher standards for both content and visual quality.

+2. **Causal/Bidirectional considerations**: Self-Forcing achieves frame-by-frame causality, whereas SVI operates at a clip-by-clip or chunk-by-chunk level of causality, with bidirectional processing within each clip.
+Since SVI targets film and video production, our design mirrors a director's workflow: directors repeatedly review clips in both forward and reverse to ensure quality.
+SVI maintains bidirectionality within each clip to emulate this process.
+Directors then seamlessly connect different clips along the temporal axis with causality consistency, which aligns with SVI's chunk-by-chunk causality.
+Intuitively, SVI's paradigm has unique advantages in end-to-end high-quality video content creation.

-1. **T2V-only limitation**: Self-Forcing only supports text-to-video (T2V), whereas most application scenarios—such as talking faces—require image-to-video (I2V) capabilities.
+3. **T2V-only limitation**: Self-Forcing only supports text-to-video (T2V), whereas most application scenarios—such as talking faces—require image-to-video (I2V) capabilities.
 While I2V can easily accommodate T2V (simply by providing a T2I-generated first frame), the reverse is much more difficult.

-2. **Model scale constraints**: Self-Forcing is based on a 1.3B parameter model, and we found that the visual quality could hardly reach the cinematic level we aimed for (e.g., our Iron Man demo).
+4. **Model scale constraints**: Self-Forcing is based on a 1.3B parameter model, and we found that the visual quality could hardly reach the cinematic level we aimed for (e.g., our Iron Man demo).

-3. **Different objectives**: The Self-Forcing series is better suited for scenarios prioritizing real-time interaction (e.g., gaming), where visual quality does not need to reach cinematic standards.
-In contrast, our work focuses on story content creation, requiring higher standards for both content and visual quality.
-Therefore, the current version can generate a 2-minute 480p story using H100 GPUs overnight, which aligns well with our objectives.

-4. **Causality considerations**: Self-Forcing achieves frame-by-frame causality, whereas SVI operates at a clip-by-clip or chunk-by-clip level of causality.
-This level of autoregression aligns with the characteristics of large language models.

 ## Q5: What do the parameters in test bash scripts mean?